Stephen-Allen/cytosm/README.md

 - Add Regex, StartsWith, EndWith, and Contains operators
 - Add toLower() and toUpper() functions
 - A release build to Maven POM
+- Fix up build system and add Maven Wrapper for building

 ## Fixes
 - Parse name and string literal escape sequences in Cypher queries correctly